jbush001/NyuziToolchain/README.md

 ### Building

-Assuming the proper packages are installed (they probably aren't), configure and build using the following commands.
-If prerequisites are missing, instructions are below on how to get them.
+Assuming the proper packages are installed, configure and build using the following commands.

 <pre>
 > mkdir build